da-onthegrownamibia/vex-hugo/exampleSite/content/english/projects/post-1.md

 ---

 A seminar with 30 selected young people.
 This seminar drew focus on public speaking, leadership, interview skills, network building and opportunity identification.

+## Watch this space!

+We are currently cooking up this year's innovation effort.
+Keep an eye out!